reconsumeralization/smart-mcp-server/examples/README.md

 3. Make sure you have installed all dependencies with `npm install`
 4. For Gemini API issues, verify your API key has access to the models used in examples

-## Available Examples
+## Example Categories

-### Gemini API Examples
+### Core Examples

 - **gemini-example.js**: Basic example showing how to use the Gemini API for text generation and chat.
 - **gemini-advanced-example.js**: Advanced usage of Gemini models, including handling inline data and tool calling.
 - **gemini-with-tools-example.js**: Example of using Gemini with tool calling capabilities to solve more complex tasks.
-- **gemini-response-types-example.js**: Demonstrates configuring Gemini models for different response types, including plain text, JSON, and streaming text.
-Features error handling and model fallback.
+- **gemini-response-types-example.js**: Demonstrates configuring Gemini models for different response types.
-- **gemini-basic-test.js**: A simple utility to test which Gemini models are available for your API key and account tier.
-Use this first to determine which models you have access to.
+- **gemini-basic-test.js**: A simple utility to test which Gemini models are available for your API key.

-### Database Integration
+### Integration Examples

 - **database-integration-workflow.json**: Workflow for integrating PostgreSQL with the MCP server.

-### Other Examples

 - **workflow-example.json**: Example of a workflow configuration.
 - **gemini-integration-workflow.json**: Workflow for integrating the Gemini API.